 Friday 11th November 2016 sees the return of the oldest international football fixture.
 Neighbouring nations England and Scotland line up at Wembley Stadium for the first competitive fixture between the two since 1999.

-The shine has somewhat come off the fixture with the news that traditional kits will not be worn by both sides and some ethical political arguments surrounding the wearing of the ‘poppy’ on the shirt.
-Likewise as with any concept of ‘modern football’ the newer Wembley lacks the atmosphere of the the traditional fixtures of old.
-Back in the 1970’s the game was known for colour, thousands of waving flags and unbelievable noise levels from the travelling fans.
+The shine has somewhat come off the fixture with the news that traditional kits will not be worn by both sides and some ethical political arguments surrounding the wearing of the ‘Poppy’ on the shirt.
+Likewise as with any concept of ‘modern football, the ‘ the newer Wembley lacks the atmosphere of the traditional fixtures of old.
+Back in the 1970’s, the game was known for colour, thousands of waving flags and unbelievable noise levels from the travelling fans.